khiemtranthien/rin-rin-blog/_posts/azure/aad/2021-09-06-authen-add-angular-asp-api.markdown

 2. Create an new app for BE API
     - No need to add any platform or specify redirect URL because this app is used for BE API
     - Go to **Expose an API** menu to create Application ID URI
     - Add a new scope, give it a name, choose for Admins and users.
-Note down the full URL: api://<long id>/<scope name>, use it later in Angular app
+Note down the full URL: `api://..long id../scope name`, use it later in Angular app
 3. Add permission for API app
     - Go back SPA app, choose **API permissions**
     - Add a permission.
 Choose My APIs tab.
 Choose your app and its permission.